-- The information here is not exhaustive; it is a curated list of resources selected by our fisheries and aquaculture extension educator and fisheries specialist.
+- The information below is curated list of resources selected by our fisheries and aquaculture extension educator and fisheries specialist; it is not exhaustive.

 Minnesota Sea Grant is a federal-university partnership program that brings water science to coastal communities.
 The nationwide Sea Grant network is composed of 34 university-based programs located along the coastal and Great Lakes states.
 Sea Grant's mission is to enhance the practical use and conservation of coastal, marine, and Great Lakes resources in order to maintain a sustainable economy and environment.
 Sea Grant is part of the National Oceanic and Atmospheric Administration (NOAA), which falls under the Department of Commerce.
 Sustainable fisheries and aquaculture is one of Sea Grant's four main focus areas.

 Nonadvocacy.
 Sea Grant is not an advocate for aquaculture, but we do fund and develop the science that answers important questions about the economic, social, and environmental concerns that surround aquaculture.
 Once that information is acquired, Sea Grant transfers that science in an unbiased manner to interested stakeholders.